Cathy112/590-Audio-Classification/README.md

 ## Data Pre-processing
 The data pre-processing in this case is to turn the 1D audio signal to 2D (actually 3D, but the last dimension is 1) audio spectrum.
 This is done through Librosa library.

-One critical parameter - the vertical dimension in the audio spectrum (the dimention n in the input spectrum n * 173 * 1) is experimented.
+One critical parameter - the vertical dimension in the audio spectrum (the dimension n in the input spectrum n * 173 * 1) is experimented.

 ![alt text](./Model&#32;Accuracy&#32;vs.&#32;MFCC&#32;Number.png)
-As the image show, when the vertical dimention is 40 the model will have the highest accuracy.
+As the image show, when the vertical dimension is 40 the model will have the highest accuracy.

 ## Model Architecture